reproot

 Options

-project(string) indicates the name of the current project.
-When searching for root files, only root files for this project will be considered.
-Use a project name that will remain unique across all team members’ computers.
+project(string) specifies the name of the current project.
+When searching for root files, only root files associated with this project will be considered.
+Use a project name that is unique across all team members’ computers.

-optroots(string) allows the users to set optional roots.
-They will be treated the same way as the roots in roots()
+optroots(string) allows specifying optional roots.
+These are treated like the roots in roots()

 and code